-A property and casualty insurance company is not required to complete columns (a) and (d) of Parts II and III for the first tax year the property and casualty insurance company is required to file Schedule M-3, and for all subsequent years the corporation is required to file Schedule M-3, the corporation must complete Schedule M-3 in its entirety.
-Accordingly, the corporation must complete columns (a) and (d) of Parts II and III for all tax years subsequent to the first tax year the property and casualty insurance company is required to file Schedule M-3.
+A property and casualty insurance company is not required to complete columns (a) and (d) of Parts II and III for the first tax year the property and casualty insurance company is required to file Schedule M-3.
+The corporation must complete columns (a) and (d) of Parts II and III for all tax years subsequent to the first tax year the property and casualty insurance company is required to file Schedule M-3.
 For example, if a corporation was required to file Schedule M-3 as a member of a U.S. consolidated tax group and the corporation leaves the U.S. consolidated tax group, the corporation is required to complete Schedule M-3 in its entirety in any succeeding tax year that the corporation is required to complete Schedule M-3.
-However, if the corporation joins in filing a different consolidated U.S. federal income tax return, then the corporation must complete its Schedule M-3 in its entirety in any year that the U.S. consolidated tax group must complete its Schedule M-3 in its entirety.
+However, if the corporation joins in filing a different consolidated U.S. income tax return, then the corporation must complete its Schedule M-3 in its entirety in any year that the U.S. consolidated tax group must complete its Schedule M-3 in its entirety.